Real Madrid Femenino: Records and statistics

-Misa Rodríguez stands as Real Madrid’s all-time appearance leader, amassing 189 matches between 2020 and 2025.
-Just behind her is Olga Carmona on 186, with Athenea del Castillo close on 183.
+Misa Rodríguez stands as Real Madrid’s all-time appearance leader, amassing 213 matches between 2020 and 2025.
+Just behind her is Athenea del Castillo on 211, and Olga Carmona on 186.
 Both Misa and Athenea are still at the club.

-Caroline Weir (2022–), who remains at the club, is Real Madrid’s all-time leading goalscorer with 50 goals, while Esther González (2021–2023), Athenea del Castillo (2021–) and Signe Bruun (2023–), both of whom are also still active at the club, have each surpassed the 30-goal mark.
+Caroline Weir (2022–), who remains at the club, is Real Madrid’s all-time leading goalscorer with 62 goals, follow by Athenea del Castillo (2021–) with 41 goals, while Esther González (2021–2023), Signe Bruun (2023–) and Linda Caicedo (2022–), have each surpassed the 30-goal mark.

 Babett Peter is often regarded as a pioneering figure in the history of Real Madrid Femenino.
 Having joined the club in its inaugural season following the absorption of CD Tacón in 2020, she brought with her extensive international experience as a FIFA Women's World Cup winner and UEFA Women's Champions League champion.
 Her presence provided leadership and professionalism to a newly formed squad, while serving as a mentor for younger players such as Olga Carmona, Teresa Abelleira, Misa Rodríguez and Athenea del Castillo.
 Although she retired in 2022 after only two seasons, Peter is remembered as one of the foundational figures of the team and received a farewell tribute from the club recognising her as one of its captains.